lachho/blog/public/content/career-guidance/thinking-about-the-future.md

 ---
-title: "Thinking About the Future"
+title: "Thinking About the Future?"
-summary: "Long-term career planning and goal setting."
+summary: "Goals, Plans and more to shape the career and life you want tomorrow."
 tags: ["career", "future", "planning"]
 ---